 Day 10 – Tabo - Dankhar - Kibber - Kaza (100kms)

 Day 10 is a the day for exploring the magical Spiti Valley and is beautiful monasteries (Gompas ).
 The terrain is incredible - it must be the closest thing to riding on the moon.
-Kaza is only 50kms away from Tabo but we will take you off the main road to visit some of the local sights.
-Visits will include the spectacular monasteries at Dankhar and Ki, a visit to the ones of the highest villages in the world at Kibber.
+Kaza is only 50kms away from Tabo but we will take you off the main road onto mountain tracks seldom used by other vehicles.
+For many it is the best days riding of their lives as we ride the mountain ridges to the highest village in the world and then the highest Post Office.
+It is an unbelievable experience.

 Day 11 - Kaza to Manali (210 kms)